sunnyvalechha/Terraform/README.md

 * type > specifies the data type of the variable (e.g., string, number, list, map, etc.).
 * default > provides a default value for the variable, which is optional.

-Example: A folder created Variable inside it main.tf and variable.tf created
+Example: A folder created a Variable inside its main.tf and variable.tf created

 ![image](https://github.com/user-attachments/assets/235bf903-6111-419d-a96f-371e035e2a36)